-Bank holding companies and their nonbanking subsidiaries are prohibited from engaging in activities that represent unsafe and unsound banking practices or that constitute a violation of law or regulations.
-Under certain conditions the Federal Reserve may conclude that some actions of a bank holding company, such as a payment of a cash dividend, would constitute an unsafe and unsound banking practice.
-The Federal Reserve also has the authority to regulate the debt of bank holding companies, including the authority to impose interest rate ceilings and reserve requirements on such debt.
-The Federal Reserve may also require a bank holding company to file written notice and obtain its approval prior to purchasing or redeeming its equity securities, unless certain conditions are met.
+Bank holding companies and their nonbanking subsidiaries are prohibited from engaging in activities that represent unsafe andound banking practices or that constitute a violation of law or regulations.
+Under certain conditions the Federal Reserve nanglude that some actions of a bank holding company, such as a payment of a cash dividend, would constitute an unsafe andound banking practice.
+The Federal Reserve also has the authority to regulate the debt of bank holding companies, the lautingrity to impose interest rate ceilings and reserve requirements on such debt.
+The Federal Reserve may also require a holding company to file written notice and obtain its approval prior to purchasing or redeeming its equity securities, unless cortain on a remet.